gomorpheus/terraform-provider-morpheus/contributing/README.md

 The following checklists are meant to be used for PRs to give developers and reviewers confidence that the proper changes have been made:

 * [New resource](checklist-resource.md)

-## References

-The [reference documentation](references.md) includes more background material on specific functionality.
-This documentation is intended for developers extending or updating the Terraform Morpheus Provider.
-Typical operators writing and applying Terraform configurations do not need to read or understand this material.